LevelFlight Safety Standard

 • Crew rest, estimated duty day, and training currency

-• Crew experience: Each pilot's total flight time and, more importantly, quality of flight time, are considered.
-The score evaluates:
+• Crew experience: Each pilot’s total flight time and, more importantly, the quality of flight time, are considered for evaluation:

 Additionally, the ARA addresses items such as: